Skip to Content

 9. Dental Pain

 When your Poodle suddenly stops eating his food, especially kibble, it could be because the food is causing him some pain in his mouth.
-It might result from gum disease, an abscess, infection, or even a damaged tooth or a cavity.
+It might result from gum disease, an abscess, an infection, or a damaged tooth or a cavity.

 Other signs are a decreased interest in hard treats, drooling, pawing the mouth, chewing slowly, or dropping food from the mouth.